breedx-splk/red-the-hard-way/README.md

 Unfortunately, just computing the average duration causes us to lose some subtle details tucked within in our data, and we could also be skewed or otherwise impacted by outliers.
 A common approach then is to use _percentiles_ instead of a singular mean (average).
-We do this by creating a separate timeseries for each percentile we care about, using the "Percentile" rollup.
+We do this by graphing a separate timeseries for each percentile we care about, using the "Percentile" rollup.
 For this exercise, we choose to look at P50, P90, P95, and P99:

 <img width="1005" alt="image" src="https://github.com/user-attachments/assets/fdf5c93b-b9b0-475b-942d-6badeb45e676">